 Aberdeen Low Emission Zone

-To protect public health and improve air quality, Aberdeen City Council is working to introduce a Low Emission Zone (LEZ) in 2022:
+To protect public health and improve air quality, Aberdeen City Council introduced a Low Emission Zone (LEZ) in May 2022.

-LEZs are being introduced throughout Scotland in response to dangerous levels of air pollution (mainly nitrogen dioxide – NO2) mostly caused by road traffic.
+LEZs have been introduced throughout Scotland in response to dangerous levels of air pollution (mainly nitrogen dioxide – NO2) mostly caused by road traffic.
 Similar to Glasgow, Edinburgh and Dundee, Aberdeen's LEZ will be in the city centre as this is where air quality is poorest.

 In 2020, Aberdeen City Council consulted on eight LEZ options to help understand the views of members of the public and stakeholders.
 The options were subject to detailed modelling so that the Council could understand the likely impacts of the LEZ on traffic and air quality.

-For any enquiries in relation to the Aberdeen LEZ plans please contact: firstname.lastname@example.org
+For any enquiries about the Aberdeen LEZ plans please contact: firstname.lastname@example.org